zhiyaluo/openscad/README.md

 root or sudo access.

 First, visit the Nix website at https://nixos.org/nix/ and follow the installation instructions.
-It will install nix by default under the /nix/ folder, with some scripts in your home directory under $HOME/.nix*.
+This will create /nix and $HOME/.nix_profile

-Then run the following script.
-It may take several hours and use several gigabytes of diskspace as it installs necessary dependencies.
+Then run the following script to install nix dependencies for building OpenSCAD.
+This may take several hours and use several gigabytes of diskspace.

     ./scripts/nixshell-run.sh